-Andrew Richardson quit his job and started a new company in his parents-in-law’s basement.
+Andrew Richardson quit his job in the storm of the worst Recession since the Great Depression and started a new company in his parents-in-law’s basement.

 His vision wasn’t just to start his own business, it was to build something great—a culture that would lift others and improve their lives.
 Edge Pest Control was born on October 8, 2008.

 Denver opened it’s doors for business in 2009—the lowest point of our economy’s recession.

 We didn’t have much our first year—we slept in the same room with mattresses on the floor and had only a couple of desks and folding chairs.
 However, we worked long hours and were able to generate $606,000 our first year without any outside investors or debt financing.Our first check

 Our first service...in the middle of nowhere

 Andrew was getting a part for one of our pumps and he met a man who had a house out in the middle of rural Colorado along with an RV that was infested with mice.
 Andrew made the long drive to the property to help this man out, perform our very first service and collect much needed revenue to keep us afloat.